mmu-webdesign/Level4-web-term-1/CSS/css01/03-applying-css.md

 }
 ```

 The next example shows the equivalent CSS  in a more compressed format.
-Although the two examples work the same, the one below is more difficult to read.
+Although the two examples work the same, the one below is arguably more difficult to read.

 ```
 h1 {font-size: 1.5em;}